martyngigg/alg2rst/README.md

-conDir =  '' #Folder where the converted RST files of the algorithms will be saved conUsageDir = '' #Folder where the converted usage documentents will be saved tempDir = '' #A temp folder which can be used during the conversion
+conDir =  '' #Folder where the converted RST files of the algorithms will be saved conUsageDir = '' #Folder where the converted usage documentents will be saved tempDir = '' #A temp folder which can be used during the conversion sortedOutput = '' #A link to the mantid framework folder.
 ```
 <sub>Note: If running classes individually these paths need to be updated in the __main__ of each class<sub>